 Houghton Hall: Portrait of an English Country House assembles nearly 200 objects in settings that combine paintings, porcelain, sculpture, costume, metalwork, and furniture to evoke the stunning rooms at Houghton Hall.
 Among the highlights are great family portraits by William Hogarth, Joshua Reynolds, and John Singer Sargent; several dozen pieces of Sèvres porcelain; rare R. J. & S. Garrard silver objects; and unique furniture by William Kent.
 Following the Houston presentation, the exhibition travels to cities including San Francisco and Nashville.

 In-Gallery Extra: Audio Tour

-Enhance your exhibition experience with the optional audio tour, available for purchase at the admissions desks.
+Enhance your exhibition experience with the optional audio tour, available for rental in the lobbies.

 Visit houghtonhall.com to explore Houghton Hall's fascinating history and magnificent collection.

 Related books are available through The MFAH Shop (713.639.7360) and the Museum's Hirsch Library (713.639.7325).

 This exhibition is organized by the Museum of Fine Arts, Houston, in collaboration with Houghton Hall.
 An indemnity has been granted by the Federal Council on the Arts and the Humanities.

 Tony and Isaac Arnold, Jr.